Stop! Or My Mom Will Shoot: Critical response

+Stallone's thoughts on the film

 Sylvester Stallone has stated that Stop!
 Or My Mom Will Shoot was the worst film he had ever starred in.
-He told Ain't It Cool News that it was "maybe one of the worst films in the entire solar system, including alien productions we’ve never seen", that "a flatworm could write a better script", and "in some countries – China, I believe – running [the movie] once a week on government television has lowered the birth rate to zero.
+He told Ain't It Cool News that it was "maybe one of the worst films in the entire solar system, including alien productions we've never seen", that "a flatworm could write a better script", and that "in some countries – China, I believe – running [the movie] once a week on government television has lowered the birth rate to zero.
 If they ran it twice a week, I believe in twenty years China would be extinct."

 Later Stallone said: Stop!
-Or My Mom Will Shoot was supposed to be like Throw Momma From the Train with the mom as this really nasty piece of work.
-Instead you hire the nicest woman in Hollywood, Estelle Getty, who you wish was your mother.
-That’s the end of that!
-Also, I had heard Schwarzenegger was going to do that movie and I said, “I’m going to beat him to it.”
+Or My Mom Will Shoot was supposed to be like Throw Momma from the Train with the mom as this really nasty piece of work.
+Instead, you hire the nicest woman in Hollywood, Estelle Getty, who you wish was your mother.
+That's the end of that!
+Also, I had heard Schwarzenegger was going to do that movie and I said, "I'm going to beat him to it."
 I think he set me up.

+In 2006, in response to a question about the films Stallone wished he never starred in, he started with this one.